Tikso 2026 is made possible with the support of:

 Panel

 Why have most Latin American organizations never accessed the capital available for social impact?
-Those who have the capital and those who need it discuss what impact investing, patient capital and pay-for-performance models require today.
+Those who hold the capital and those who need it come together to discuss what impact investment, patient capital, and payment-for-results models require today.

 3:30 p. m. - 4:30 p. m.

-- Jorge de Angulo - LATAM Director, Acumen (Bogota).
+- Jorge de Angulo — Director, LATAM, Acumen.

 Talk